Connect with us

 There are many reasons for using a chestmount rebreather instead of, or even along with, a traditional, backmount unit.
 Initially, the team was enamored by the flexibility of adding the Symbios while diving sidemount or backmount.
 Over time, the ease of use and tremendous flexibility nurtured a wider view: the Symbios can easily be added to almost any configuration.

 Industry-leading technology and an uncommonly small form factor (7.5 kg, 37 x 30 x 12 cm/16.5 lb, 15 x 12 x 5 inches without tank) greatly enhance this flexibility.
 The compact size makes the Symbios attractive to traveling divers seeking a small, lightweight package with the capacity of much larger rebreathers.
-Whether traveling to remove dive sites or roping into a dry cave to reach a sump, the Symbios rebreather has proven to be remarkably capable.
+Whether traveling to remote dive sites or roping into a dry cave to reach a sump, the Symbios rebreather has proven to be remarkably capable.

 A chestmount configuration can also be beneficial for those divers starting their journey into rebreathers, since they can retain their existing cylinder configuration and simply clip the rebreather onto their chest.
 This makes for a much friendlier learning curve for a new rebreather diver.